 Binnie Kirshenbaum

-is the author of seven novels and one short story collection.
+is the author of eight novels and one short story collection.
 Her books have been selected as Favorite Books of the Year by The New York Times, Boston Globe, The Chicago Tribune, The San Francisco Chronicle, Newsweek Magazine, Vogue and National Public Radio.
 Her work has been translated into 11 languages.
 She is a professor of Fiction in the MFA Writing Program at Columbia University.

 Praise for Binnie Kirshenbaum